s10boi/dynamic_hypno_generator/README.md

 ### Mantra File
 The mantra file is an audio file that can be played repeatedly in the background while the hypnosis lines are being read.
 It typically consists of a few repeating words that fade in and out.
 It starts playing after the background tone and main hypnosis lines have started playing, and continues to play until the program is stopped.

-A basic eample is included, and I've made some sample files available in my [Google Drive](https://drive.google.com/drive/folders/1Uv9Og_GMYDpb2TKv_IzRYOutmHBePzaW?usp=sharing) for use with this program.
+A basic example is included in `./import/mantras`, and I've made some sample files available in my [Google Drive](https://drive.google.com/drive/folders/1Uv9Og_GMYDpb2TKv_IzRYOutmHBePzaW?usp=sharing) for use with this program.

 Make sure to set the `mantra_filepath` in the config file to the path of the mantra audio file you want to use, or set it to `none` if you don't want to use a mantra.

-## 🚀 Running the Program
+## Running the Program
 As with installation, I recommend using [uv](https://docs.astral.sh/uv/) to run the program, but you can also use `pip` if you prefer.

 ### Using `uv`